You are currently viewing Clause – Definition, Types and Examples

 In these sentences two main clauses linked with each other by and, but , yet , or .
 These are Coordinating Conjunctions.

-4. Adjective Clause – This a clause which can’t form a complete stand alone sentence by itself and this includes a Relative Pronoun or Adverb with a subject and / or a verb .
+4. Adjective Clause – This a type of Dependent Clause that modifies a noun or pronoun or give more information about noun or pronoun.
+So it functions as an adjective.
+This a clause which can’t form a complete stand alone sentence by itself and this includes a Relative Pronoun or Adverb with a subject and / or a verb .
 This can begin with Relative Pronouns like that, whom, which, whose or Relative Adverbs like why, when, where.
 This is also called Relative Clause .

 Examples